bmait101/hatchR/README.md

 - knitr: For vignette building.
 - readr: For reading in data.
+- purrr: For iteration in vignettes.
 - rmarkdown: For vignette building.
+- nycflights13: For example data.
+- tidyr: For vignette building.
+- stringr: For vignette building.
+- ggridges: For vignette building.
+- patchwork: For vignette building.
+- cli: For better messages.
 - testthat: For unit testing.

 ## License